 Drawbacks: You’ll have to wait until you pay to earn your full cash back.

-Rewards: 6% cash back at on up to $6,000 in yearly spending supermarkets, 3% cash back at gas stations and select department stores and 1% cash back on everything else
+Rewards: 6% cash back at on up to $6,000 in yearly spending supermarkets, 3% cash back at U.S. gas stations and 1% cash back on everything else

 Annual Fee: $95

-Why We Picked It: New parents may be spending a lot at supermarkets, department stores and gas stations.
-This card provides cash-back incentives for all three.
+Why We Picked It: New parents may be spending a lot at supermarkets and gas stations.

-Benefits: You’ll earn 6% cash back at supermarkets, 3% cash back at gas stations and certain department stores and 1% cash back everywhere else.
-Plus, there’s a nice $150 signup bonus and a 12-month 0% intro APR period.
+Benefits: You’ll earn 6% cash back at supermarkets, 3% cash back at gas stations and 1% cash back everywhere else.
+Plus, there’s a nice $200 welcome offer if you spend $1,000 within the first three months of opening your account.

 Drawbacks: The card has a $95 annual fee.